Main content

 When determining which setting product is right for you, consider your skin type.
 Dry or combination skin is often more receptive to hydrating setting spray, while oily skin may require a more absorbent makeup setting powder to help combat shine.
 You can also use the two together (setting powder, then spray) for even more staying power.

 Available in loose or pressed form, setting powder is lightly dusted on top of your makeup to boost its longevity.
 A setting powder may appear similar to a classic powder, but the former often has a thicker consistency, while the latter is lighter and more finely milled to give skin a soft, smooth texture.
+Loose setting powders can also be used to bake your makeup and help prevent creasing throughout the day.
+Though they’re sometimes confused with finishing powders, the two products differ—setting powders help keep makeup in place, while finishing powders simply help blur the skin to create a smooth, airbrushed-like finish.

 Types of Makeup Setting Spray